Open Call: Support for Creation and Touring of outdoor arts shows in 2023

-We will host an online live Q&A during the week commencing Monday 13 June.
+We will host an online live Q&A on Tuesday 14 June at 11am.
 This will be a chance to ask questions about the Creation & Touring Open Call.
 You will also be able meet some of Without Walls’ festival partners and supported artists.
-Registration for this online event will open soon via our website.
+Registration for this online event is live now.
 The session will be captioned and BSL-interpreted.

 Following our open online Q&A sessions for the first round of submissions in November 2021, we have created a Q&A Summary Document, which includes additional answers to questions about the open calls.
 Download Q&A Summary document.

 We also hosted a webinar about pricing outdoor shows on Thursday 25 November 2021.
 With a panel of industry professionals, this session offers insights and practical tips on pricing for the creation and touring of outdoor shows.
 Watch the recording of this Pricing Webinar.